hslu-ige-laes/lora-devices-ttn/docs/sensors/avelon-wisely-carbonsense.md

 ---

 ## Device specific Information
+### CO2 Sensor ABC Algorithm
+The ABC algorithm in CO2 sensors uses automatic base correction to reduce fluctuations and drifts in CO2 measurements.
+It continuously determines the zero point of the CO2 signal and adjusts it to 400 ppm (more or less the outside level) to ensure accurate and stable detection of CO2 concentrations in ambient air.
+This improves the long-term stability and reliability of CO2 sensors.

+However, this means that the sensor must be exposed to clean air from time to time.
+Otherwise the CO2 value will drift.

+The sensor determines this base value during the first 2 weeks of operation and only provides usable values after this time.
+It is therefore important that the sensor has been exposed to the outside air for more than 2 hours during this time.
+If you want to accelerate this process, you can expose the sensor to the outside air and then send a downlink payload 0xB2.
+This is how you end the 2 weeks period.

 ### Handler Change
 - The Wisely sensors are per default configured for the Avelon Cloud, even if ordered as "self-managed".
 Thats why we have to detach the device from the avelon cloud.